getCUJO/QoOID/draft-ietf-ippm-qoo.md

 For example: "This network provides 94% of optimal conditions for video conferencing.".
 This way, QoO conveys an intuition for how well an application is expected to perform in the described network.

-The QoO framework compares measured network performance against quality-focused, application-specific network performance requirements.
+The QoO framework compares measured network performance against application-specific, quality-focused network performance requirements.
 Applications define two thresholds:

 - Optimal performance (ROP): Network conditions where application performance becomes optimal
 - Unacceptable performance (CPUP): Network conditions where application performance becomes unacceptable